 A scientific calculator is required for this course.
 A model TI-30Xa is recommended.
 You will NOT be allowed to use a graphing calculator, programmable calculator, or cell-phone calculator during any exam in this course.

-Student Learning Outcomes: Upon completion of this course, students will...
+Student Learning Outcomes: Students will...